 EU TACSO 3 conducted national meetings to present the Draft Needs Assessment Report of Civil Society of the the Western Balkan and Turkey, to collect feedback and inputs from key stakeholders and ensure validation of research findings.

 The needs assessment of civil society in the Western Balkans and Turkey has been implemented in two phases.
-Based on developed data-gathering methodology, the first phase took place in June and July 2019 and included initial desktop report on the state of civil society against the Guidelines for EU support to civil society in Enlargement countries, 2014-2020.
-The second phase was commenced during October and November, 2019, whereby Balkan Civil Society Development Network (BCSDN) was selected and engaged within the EU TACSO 3 project framework to conduct the in-country data-gathering and analysis.
-This data-gathering considered review of 203 documents and interviews and focus groups with 170 stakeholders in the five IPA Beneficiaries encompassed so far.
-Additionally, 220 stakeholders have been consulted through national meetings conducted in five countries so far, including Bosnia and Herzegovina, Kosovo*, Montenegro, North Macedonia and Serbia.
+Based on developed data-gathering methodology, the first phase took place in June and July 2019 and included initial desktop report on the state of civil society against the Guidelines for EU support to civil society in Enlargement countries, 2014-2020 (EU Civil Society Guidelines).
+The second phase commenced during October and November, 2019, whereby Balkan Civil Society Development Network (BCSDN) was selected and engaged within the EU TACSO 3 project framework to conduct the in-country data-gathering and analysis.
+This data-gathering considered review of 250 documents and interviews and focus groups with 425 stakeholders.

 National meeting in Turkey is planned to be realised in March 2020, due to the alignment of the TACSO 3 assessment with other civil society on-going researches in Turkey.